GuyKeogh/wiki_verify/README.md

 As this is currently a proof-of-concept tool:
 * It makes direct comparisons.
 If a word is spelled differently between the texts or a quotation has a clarification inside it that's not present in the source text, then it will be flagged as needing to be checked.
-* It doesn't have rate limiting or multithreading.
+* It doesn't have rate limiting.
 * This currently only automatically extracts the text in raw HTML, and does not handle PDFs, redirects, server-side refusals to deliver text, etc. If an issue is detected, currently only the **standalone** program will ask you to copy-and-paste this text which will otherwise be ignored.

 ## requirements.txt